WCulpepper/WCulpepper/README.md

 - 👋 Hi, I’m @WCulpepper
 - 👀 I’m interested in Computer Graphics
-- 🌱 I’m currently pursuing a Bachelor's Degree in Computer Science at Colorado School of Mines
+- 🌱 I have a Bachelor's Degree in Computer Science from Colorado School of Mines
 - 📫 How to reach me:
-- Email: wculpepper@mines.edu
+- Email: willculpepper@icloud.com

 <!---
 WCulpepper/WCulpepper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.